PlaceReporter99/SCR-Autopilot/README.md

 ## Reccomended Routes
 If the train undershoots the station (virtually guaranteed on a station with buffers), it will adjust very slowly until it is forward enough on the platform to open its doors.
 Thus, a route with no buffers would be ideal.
 **R039**, from Benton to Leighton City, has this trait.
+**R004**, from St Helens Bridge to Edgemead, has this trait as well.
 ## Tested
 Default values tested on class 357 4-car.
 If you are driving a different train, you may need to change the values of the three variables at the top of the code.
 For example, if you wish to drive an Express class 80x, you should probably use these values (which have not been tested):